jantimon/html-webpack-harddisk-plugin/README.md

 Installation
 ------------
-You must be running webpack on node 0.12.x or higher
+You must be running webpack on node 0.12.x or higher Copy the code below and paste in terminal
 Install the plugin with npm:
 ```shell
 $ npm install --save-dev html-webpack-harddisk-plugin